Why Get a Degree or Certificate in Forensic Anthropology?

 What Kind of Jobs Can I Do With Forensic Anthropology Masters/Doctorate/Certificate?

-Information provided by the Bureau of Labor Statistics (BLS) indicates that average income for forensic anthropologists ranges from $54,910 to $88,490.
+Information provided by the Bureau of Labor Statistics (BLS) indicates that the median income for forensic anthropologists was $66,130 per year.
 Upon successful completion of a Forensic Anthropology Masters degree or PhD, students are ready to seek employment in a variety of careers in the field of forensic anthropology, including:

 What Are The Benefits of Having A Degree in Forensic Anthropology?